 Equity Linked Savings Scheme or ELSS is a category of mutual fund that allows investors to save tax.
-Due to various campaigns by fund houses and the mutual fund industry, the popularity of ELSS has soared.
-However, it is seen that most investors invest in these funds without proper guidance and half-baked knowledge.
+Because of various campaigns by fund houses and the mutual fund industry, the popularity of ELSS has soared.
+However, most investors invest in these funds without proper guidance and half-baked knowledge.

 In this article, we bring to you a few pointers that you need to understand before investing in an ELSS fund.